 Location: Around the Eiffel Tower

-Clémence is eighteen and grew up in the south of Paris.
+Clémence grew up in the south of Paris.
 She studies politics and history at Sciences Po, in Saint-Germain.
 From the long visits at the Louvre to the carefree afternoons on the banks, she has childhood memories in every corner of Paris.
 Theater, cinema and photography, macarons, cheese and wine, exhibits, museums and parties, Paris is everything to her!